ravaneswaran/techsocialist/README.md

 1. Open /etc/profile in you favourite text editor and insert the following lines at the bottom of the file
   - export JAVA_HOME=/opt/softwares/java-sdk/1.8.0_191

+Logout and Login back to have the changes be in effect...

 ## Installation of Maven

+We are going to use the same procedure as we had for the installation of Java

+Goto the following link to download maven tar ball

+Create a folder path **/opt/softwares/apache-maven** as follows....

+**sudo mkdir -p /opt/softwares/apache-maven**

+Now extract the downloaded tar ball to the folder /opt/softwares/apache-maven/**3.6.0** using the following command.

+**sudo tar -xvf <tar-file> /opt/softwares/apache-maven/3.6.0**

+1. Create a soft link to the file **mvn -> /opt/softwares/apache-maven/3.6.0/bin/mvn**

+### Setting M2_HOME and updating PATH environment variable
+1. Open /etc/profile in you favourite text editor and insert the following lines at the bottom of the file
+  - export M2_HOME=/opt/softwares/apache-maven/3.6.0